srisarya/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 ```

 > **_Note:_**
-> You should actually create this directories and get this tree structure by running `tree` command inside the directory ending with `-read_cleaning`.
+> You should actually create this directories and get this tree structure by running `tree` command inside the directory

-Being disciplined about structuring analyses is *extremely important*.
-It is similar to having
-a laboratory notebook.
-It will prevent you from becoming overwhelmed by having
-too many files, or not remembering what you did where.
+> ending with `-read_cleaning`.

 ## 3. Sequencing an appropriate sample